Paul Victor Obeng

-Paul Victor Obeng KSG also known as P. V. Obeng (19 August 1947 – 17 May 2014) was a Ghanaian mechanical engineer and politician.
+Paul Victor Obeng also known as P. V. Obeng (19 August 1947 – 17 May 2014) was a Ghanaian mechanical engineer and politician.
 He was the chairman of the Kwame Nkrumah University of Science and Technology council.
 In 2010, he was appointed by the President John Atta Mills administration as Chairman of the National Development Planning Commission (NDPC).
 Until his death, he was the Senior Presidential Adviser at Presidency to President John Dramani Mahama.
 He served under President's Jerry John Rawlings, John Evans Atta Mills and John Dramani Mahama in different capacities.
 He was a member and coordinating secretary and chairman of the Committee of Secretaries of the Provisional National Defence Council.
 He died on 17 May 2014.

 Early life and education

 Paul Victor Obeng was born on 19 August 1949 to James Obeng and Mary Obeng.
 A member of the Akan ethnic group he hailed from the town of Akrokerri in the Adansi North district of the Ashanti Region of Ghana.
 He started his basic school in his hometown, Akrokerri and later proceeded to Opoku Ware School for his secondary school education.
 He attended Kwame Nkrumah University of Science and Technology (KNUST) where he graduated with a Bachelor of Science degree in mechanical engineering, first-class Honours.
 Whilst a student, he was a member of the Katanga Hall, serving as the Hall President at one point in time and subsequently the Students Representative Council President of KNUST in 1972.